Home

 The 6 inch vent holes in this reflector are not only large... they go all the way through, allowing a maximum airflow through the reflector.

-Looking underneath, you can see how the air moves unblocked through the reflector, past both sides of the bulb (and not right into the bulb).
+bulb).
 This design provides the maximum, unobstructed airflow (therefore the maximum cooling benefit).
 This is the design that I use myself when growing in an enclosed area.

 To check out some of the other stuff that I use, check out my most successful homemade hydroponic system.

-light selector tool remote ballast The grow light selector tool would not be complete without a section on your ballast.
+The grow light selector tool would not be complete without a section on your ballast.
 A ballast is a heavy electrical part that comes with every grow light.
 The ballast uses your home electric and "bumps up" the current to run high intensity discharge lights properly.

 The biggest consideration with your ballast is the extra heat it generates.
-Most light systems, like example above, attach the ballast to a long cord.
+Most light systems, like the example above, attach the ballast to a long cord.
 This allows you to place the ballast in another area outside the garden area.
 This is called a remote ballast.
-Compared to having the ballast IN the garden area, the difference can be as much as 10 degrees.
+Compared to having the ballast IN the garden area, the temperature difference can be as much as 10 degrees.

 This is exactly the type of light you do NOT want to get.
 This light reflector is wide right here because it has a built in ballast, forcing you to deal with the extra heat inside your garden.
 I do not recommend using this type.